 Hiking the Skyline Trail in Mount Rainier National Park

 Mount Rainier is one of my favorite national parks.
 Pictures just can’t capture how epic the mountain is.
 I love how you can see it from so far away because of how massive it is.
+This trip would allow us to hike the Skyline Trail, a hike I hadn’t completed before.

 On our recent trip to Washington in late September, the weather was a little rainy while we were at Rainier.
 Originally, the weather was forecasted to rain the entire two days we were going to be in the park.
 However, when we woke up in Seattle the morning we were supposed to drive there, the rain wasn’t supposed to start until 5pm!
 We decided to get going early and get one hike in before the rain started.